German ambassador stresses need to focus on recovery, not debt talks, Aristotelia Peloni | Kathimerini

 Where does Turkey fit in, especially now that relations with Germany have soured?

-Within the EU, only Greece and Germany have a special relationship with Turkey.
+Within the EU, Greece and Germany have a special relationship with Turkey.
 You because you are neighbors in terms of geography and us because we are neighbors in human terms – there are more than 3 million Turks in Germany.
 Turkey is important to both our nations, albeit for different reasons.
 So, it is especially painful to witness the turbulence in relations between Berlin and Ankara.
-We are very sorry about this and hope the government in Ankara starts once more behaving in a manner that befits two partners and which has for many decades shaped German-Turkish relations.
+We regret this and hope the government in Ankara will resume acting in a manner that befits two partners and which has for many decades shaped German-Turkish relations.
 Despite the difficulties with Ankara’s policy, our goal is still to keep the lines of communications open.
 And in this respect, the German and Greek positions are very close.

 Speaking of geography, what role did the geopolitical factor play in decisions regarding Greece?